Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 1. Is 8 too early to get braces?

-No, 8 is not too early if orthodontic issues are identified early.
-This is called interceptive orthodontics, where treatment begins before all permanent teeth have come in to guide proper growth.
+No, 8 is not too soon if problems with teeth are detected early.
+This is what is known as “interceptive orthodontics”, where treatment starts before all the permanent teeth have erupted to influence proper growth patterns.

-Early treatment addresses jaw growth and bite issues.
+Early treatment deals with jaw growth and bite problems.

 2. Why would a child need braces at age 8?